zenna/canyoupleaseappreciatethis/rules.md

 If any part this experience is difficult, know that I am thinking of you, and that I'm pretty sure your experience will become more interesting than it is difficult.
 To prove this to you, I rounded the corners of the button so that you wouldn't scratch yourself on the sharp corners.

+<h5>If you need more rules:</h5>

+Contemplate the issue about which you think you need additional rules, and I expect they will come.
+For example, I though I needed a rule about comments on this website, and contemplation gave me the rule that all comments must be delivered by USPS.
+I liked this rule, but lacked space to add it officially.
+With unofficial rules, proceed at your own risk.

 <h5>If you want something appreciated here:</h5>

 You know how to reach me.